naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 <span style="font-weight: bolder;font-size: larger;">Industry Track: Call For Papers</span>

-The industry track at NAACL-HLT 2019 will be a venue for all members of the ACL community to share and learn about recent advances in real-world application of computational linguistics.
+The industry track at NAACL-HLT 2019 will be a venue for all members of the ACL community to share and learn about recent advances and challenges of real-world application of computational linguistics.

 We invite submissions in all technical areas of NAACL-HLT 2019 **[TODO: LINK]** pertaining to development and deployment of real-world applications.
-Papers that describe key learnings and new challenges posed by real world implementations, from both industry and academia, are solicited, including, but not limited to, the following topics:
+Papers that describe key learnings and new challenges posed by real world implementations, from both industry and academia, are solicited, including, but not limited to, the following topics listed in alphabetical order:

 - Application specific datasets
 - Continuous improvement of deployed systems